-The past 12 months has been a difficult and challenging time for thousands of businesses across the UK due to the pandemic and subsequent lockdowns.
+The past 2-3 years have been difficult and challenging time for thousands of businesses across the UK due to the pandemic and subsequent lockdowns and now the cost of living crisis.
 If your company has struggled financially and is now insolvent, meaning it can no longer pay its bills or debts, then it’s time to look at your options.

 To help, in this guide Clarke Bell outlines what options are available to insolvent businesses, to help you find the best next steps for you.